jamesashton/SuperChart/README.md

 webserver during development to avoid issues with security restrictions (sandbox) in browsers.
 The sandbox implementation varies between browsers, but quite often prevents things like cookies, xhr, etc to function properly when an html page is opened via `file://` scheme instead of `http://`._

-## How to use angular-seed

-Clone the angular-seed repository and start hacking...

 ### Running the app during development